suffolklibraries/sljekyll/news/_posts/2020-05-07-suffolk-libraries-marks-ve-day-with-live-performance-by-‘sing-as-we-go-’.md

 You can find out more information about Sing as we go! on their [Facebook page](https://www.facebook.com/singaswego1940s/).

 Suffolk Libraries is also promoting a special collection of [VE Day themed eBooks](https://suffolklibraries.overdrive.com/collection/1078259) you can download.

+Amy from Woodbridge Library has also shared a poem about VE Day by Brian Moses on our [You Tube channel](https://youtu.be/h87-GBm-owo).